• Skip to main content

 2. Peel and diced the potatoes

 3. Place the diced sweet potatoes in a large pot covered in water, and place on a stove over high heat.
 Bring to a boil.
-Cook the potatoes until fork tender (about 10-15 minutes).
+Once at a boil, cook the potatoes until fork tender (about 10-15 minutes).

 4. Drain the potatoes and place them in a large bowl.